 Post your project to Sweeten and begin inviting general contractors to bid.
 On the Sweeten site, add the details about the space you want to renovate, your inspiration photos (optional but useful), and any other information that would help in finding your perfect contractor.
-This guide is a practical read about what information to supply your contractor with so that he or she can provide an accurate bid.
-You will receive 3-5 contractor recommendations right away, and you can review the contractors’ profiles on sweeten.com.
-Now’s your chance to take a look at reviews from clients and photos of their past projects to see whether they might be a good fit, and decide which contractors you’d like to discuss your your project with.
+You will receive three contractor recommendations right away.
+Read the reviews and photos of past projects on the contractors’ profiles.
+Narrow down the contractors you’d like to discuss your project with.

 STEP 3: Schedule site visits and solicit bids (1-3 weeks)

-After you’ve previewed the Sweeten contractors’ profiles, decide who you’d like to discuss your project with.
-An on-site visit is the best way for a contractor to understand the scope of the project, the physical possibilities, and limitations of the space, and for the two of you to see if you hit it off.
-After you schedule your on-site visit, check out our blog post about how to prepare for the meeting.
-You should expect a written bid within 5-7 business days after your visit.
+An on-site visit is the best way for a contractor to understand the scope of the project, the physical possibilities, and the limitations of the space.
+It’s also a chance for the two of you to see if your personalities and communication style mesh.
+After you schedule your on-site visit, read this post on how to prepare for the meeting.
+Depending on scope size, you should expect a written bid 5-7+ business days after your visit.

 STEP 4: Level bids and choose a contractor (1-2 weeks)

-Once all the written bids have come in, it’s time to compare and contrast, which Sweeten client services can help walk you through.
+Once all the written bids have come in, it’s time to compare and contrast.
+Sweeten can help walk you through them, both Sweeten and non-Sweeten estimates.
 This primer on leveling bids might come in handy.
 If you have follow-up questions, now is the time to ask.
-We suggest you schedule a free call with your Sweeten renovation specialist to walk you through the various bids and weigh in on the selection.
+We suggest you schedule a free call with Sweeten to walk you through the various bids and weigh in on the selections.

 STEP 5: Sign contract and finalize construction schedule (1 week)

-Once you’ve decided on a contractor, he or she will put together a contract for you to review.
+Once you’ve decided on a contractor, they will put together a contract for you to review.
 This will typically include a description of the work to be done, an outline of costs, as well as the timing of payments throughout the project.